spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 ```bash
 docker/sdk boot
 ```
-5. Follow installation instructions displayed in the grey block during the execution of the previous command and execute them.
+5. Follow the installation instructions displayed in the grey block of the output of the command you have run in the previous step.
 6. Build and run Spryker application based on demo data.
 ```bash
 docker/sdk up --build --data --assets